Scalars are universal: Equivariant machine learning, structured like classical physics: Equivariant maps

 \begin{lemma} Any translation-invariant function $f:(\mathbb R^d)^n \to \mathbb R^\ell$ with inputs $v_1,\ldots,v_n$ can be written uniquely as $f(v_1,v_2,\ldots, v_n)=\tilde f(v_2-v_1, \ldots, v_n-v_1)$, where $\tilde f:(\mathbb R^d)^{n-1} \to \mathbb R^\ell$ is an arbitrary function.
 If $f$ is polynomial, $\tilde f$ is polynomial, and vice versa.
 If $f$ is equivariant for the action of any given subgroup $G\subset GL(n,\mathbb R)$, then so is $\tilde f$, and vice versa. \end{lemma}

 The proof is given in Appendix~\ref{app.translation}.
 There is nothing special about subtracting $v_1$; there exist more natural choices to express translation invariant functions.
 For instance, one classical way in physics to express translation invariance is to take class representatives of the form $(v_1, \ldots, v_n)$ where $\sum v_i =0$ (for example, subtracting the center of mass).
-We will continue to use the representative per class from Lemma~\ref{lemma.translation.invariance} for simplicity.
+Proposition \ref{prop.Ed} characterizes the space of O($d$)-equivariant functions that are also translation invariant or translation equivariant.
+The proof is in Appendix \ref{app.translation}.